Gate Your Web3 Community with Ancla (powered by Smithii)

 ERC20 Vs BEP20: Which is better?

-Now that we know the main features of each, we can come to a conclusion which token standard is better.
-Of course, this is completely dependent on your intentions and budget.
-In short, this is the best standard if:
+Now that we know the main features of each, we can come to a conclusion about which token standard is best.
+Of course, this is entirely dependent on your intentions and budget when you decide to create your own cryptocurrency.
+In summary, this is the best standard if:

 • You want to operate in a decentralized environment: ERC-20 is the best choice.